 A weeping hole or a horizontal vent hole should be drilled into the discharge pipe of your sump pumps if you want to prevent air bounding.
 Drilling a sump pump weep hole is a must if you want to correct a sump pump airlock if it develops.

-It’s easy to drill a vent hole.
+It’s easy to drill a weep hole.
 All you need to do is follow what the procedure that is recommended by the user guide of your pump, and you will be good to go.

 In this article, I’m going to talk about why you need a weep hole in sump pumps, sump pump weep hole location, and installation.